latent-to/developer-docs/docs/subnets/walkthrough-prompting.md

 The responses from the subnet miners are compared to the reference answers by the subnet validator.
 The closer a subnet miner's response is to the reference answer, the higher is the subnet miner's score.

 :::tip Measuring subnet miner's response
-This Prompting Subnet 1 presently uses a combination of string literal similarity and semantic similarity as the basis for measuring the closeness of a subnet miner's response to the reference answer.
+This example subnet uses a combination of string literal similarity and semantic similarity as the basis for measuring the closeness of a subnet miner's response to the reference answer.
 :::

 ## Key innovations in this subnet